Welcome to HSU Take's Back The Tap

-To address the multifaceted issue of bottled water, students have come together to form the TBTT campaign, one branch of which is under the umbrella of the Campus Recycling Program.
-Our mission is to reduce the consumption of plastic, single-use water bottles at HSU, to promote drinking local tap water using reusable bottles, to advocate for serious investment in upgrading the water supply infrastructure nationwide so everyone has access to safe, clean drinking water, and to educate the campus and outlying communities about the numerous negative impacts of bottled water.
+In 2009, students came together to form the TBTT campaign as a way to address the multifaceted issue of bottled water.
+Their mission was to reduce the consumption of plastic, single-use water bottles at HSU, to promote drinking local tap water using reusable bottles, to advocate for serious investment in upgrading the water supply infrastructure nationwide so everyone has access to safe, clean drinking water, and to educate the campus and outlying communities about the numerous negative impacts of bottled water.

 During the spring 2009 semester, TBTT submitted a grant proposal to the Humboldt Energy Independence Fund (HEIF) requesting funds to purchase a Hydration Station and to create a series of educational short-films.
 On May 12, 2009, the HEIF committee awarded TBTT the grant.

 The hygienic, hands-free Hydration Stations (located in the Depot and the K & A building) provide people with an alternative to bottled water by dispensing free, filtered tap water.
 We hope that these units will help to break the negative perceptions people have about drinking tap water while encouraging folks to take back the tap, meaning that a shift in the way we view our public drinking water systems will galvanize a demand in drinking water infrastructure improvements and investment nationwide, which is a way to combat the privatization of our water systems while improving the quality of our drinking water.